We have already discussed several sorting algorithms that can sort n numbers in both O(n²) and O(nlogn) time complexity in the worst case.

 We can visualize comparison sorts in terms of decision trees.
-A decision tree is a full binary tree structure that represents the comparisons performed by a sorting algorithm when it operates on an input of a given size.
-Here we only consider comparison operations and ignore other operations like control, data movement, etc.
+A decision tree is a full binary tree structure that represents the comparisons performed by sorting algorithms when it operates on an input of a given size.
+We only consider comparison operations and ignore other operations like control, data movement, etc.

 Idea: Any decision tree that sorts n elements has a height always greater than nlogn.

 Proof: Consider a decision tree of height h that sorts n elements.
 Since there are n! permutations of n elements, each permutation representing a distinct sorted order, the tree must have at least n! leaves.
 Another side, we know that the binary tree of height h has no more than 2^h leaves.